-Not sure about what is Bloom's Taxonomy or what are all these types of questions?
-Why not do our short CPD course on Assessment to increase your confidence and understanding in your teaching and lesson planning practice.
+Not sure about what Bloom's Taxonomy is or what all these types of questions are?
+Why not do our short CPD course on Assessment to increase your confidence and understanding in your assessment practice.

 Effective Ways to Plan a Lesson